 New Student Advising and Online Registration

-Please see note above and in the MA in Curriculum and Teaching Program Guide: Newly admitted students need promptly to seek advising with the assigned advisor or Professor Roosevelt and begin to draft their Program Plan.
+Please see note above and in the M.A. in Curriculum and Teaching Program Guide: Newly admitted students need promptly to seek advising with the assigned advisor or Associate Professor of Practice Roosevelt and begin to draft their Program Plan.
 A PIN (Personal Identification Number) will be assigned after consultation and agreement about first semester courses.
 The student will then be able to register for courses online.
-The Office of Admission may provide further information to assist you in the registration process (https://www.tc.columbia.edu/admission/; 212-678-3710; email@example.com).
-If you have not been notified of your advisor, please seek guidance from the Program Director.
+The Office of Admission may provide further information to assist students in the registration process (https://www.tc.columbia.edu/admission/; 212-678-3710; firstname.lastname@example.org).
+Those have not been notified of their advisor, please seek guidance from the Program Director.

 Teachers College students must apply (i.e., declare their intent) to graduate by a specified date well in advance of each of the College’s three annual graduation dates: https://www.tc.columbia.edu/registrar/students/degree-information--degree-audit/

-Please note there is only one commencement ceremony each academic year, at the end of the Spring Term .
+Please note there is only one commencement ceremony each academic year, at the end of the spring term.
 Participation in this ceremony presumes successful completion of all degree requirements as of the end of the spring term.
 Under certain limited circumstances specified by the College, students in good standing who have not yet completed all degree requirements may also participate (“walk”) in the May ceremony.
-Please consult Registrar’s Office and/or your advisor about criteria and procedures for “walking” (taking part in the ceremony without yet being awarded the diploma).
+Please consult the Registrar’s Office and/oradvisor about criteria and procedures for “walking” (taking part in the ceremony without yet being awarded the diploma).

 Graduation application due